 Alongside these theoretical seminars and seminars, you will also visit exhibitions and take part in workshops.
 Through portfolio viewings with nationally and internationally recognised artists, art critics and curators you'll discover new perspectives.

-Seminars are an integral part of the master's program.
-LUCA has a particularly rich and diversified range of research seminars fed by the research groups of our campuses from Brussels, Ghent, Genk and Leuven.
-Each campus has its own researchers, research traditions and disciplines.
+The Master electives form an important part of the Master's programme.
+LUCA offers a rich and diverse range of research courses, supported by the research units of our campuses in Brussels, Ghent, Genk, and Leuven.
+In doing so, each campus develops its own research practice, tradition, and thematic focus.

 The application and enrollment procedure at LUCA School of Arts consists in general of three steps.